antelle/intellij-xcode-dark-theme/README.md

 ## Feedback

 Is there anything wrong 😱?
-Please [submit an issue](https://github.com/antelle/intellij-xcode-dark-theme/issues) here.
+Please [open an issue](https://github.com/antelle/intellij-xcode-dark-theme/issues/new) here on GitHub.

 Do you like ❤️ the project?
 I would be super happy if you leave a review on the [JetBrains marketplace](https://plugins.jetbrains.com/plugin/13106-xcode-dark-theme/).